 - Melanoma and sarcoma nerve compression

-Because our specialists are trained and experienced in all aspects of nerve surgery, we can offer comprehensive treatments tailored for children and adults.
-If your condition requires surgical reconstruction, we can talk with you about several types of repair that may be appropriate, including nerve repair, nerve graft, nerve transfer and neurolysis.
-We will work with you to determine the best options for your specific needs.
+Because our surgeons are trained and experienced in all aspects of nerve surgery, we can offer comprehensive treatments tailored to children and adults.
+If your condition requires surgical reconstruction, we will discuss with you the various options available, including their benefits and risks.
+And we will work with you to determine the treatment plan for your specific needs, ensuring that you understand the plan and can feel confident about the decisions you make.